 There are so many ways in which you can use visuals.
 Certain colors even hold the ability to impact your sales, as Brian Morris explains in “10 Colors That Increase Sales, and Why”.

 1. You could experiment with collages, comics, infographics, posters, graffiti, gifs and videos.
+You could even use visual customer testimonials to build trust with prospective customers on social media.

 2. Be sure to A/B test everything that you try, and assess which ones your audience likes best.